Please see below for UCLan’s applicant privacy notices.

 The University relies on the following legal bases from the GDPR to process information about you for the purposes set out in this notice:

 Article 6(1)(b), which allows us to process personal data when it is necessary for the performance of a contract or for steps taken prior to entering into a contract.
-You enter into a contract with us when you accept an offer of a place (the student contract) and your application and our assessment of that application are the first steps to entering into that contract.
+You enter into a contract with us when you accept an offer of a place (the student contract) and your application and our assessment of that application, which includes the assessment of any criminal convictions you declare, are the first steps to entering into that contract.
 Under your student contract, we deliver and administer your studies, administer finances, operate the University’s regulations, rules, procedures and codes of conduct, communicate with you and deliver facilities and services, among other things.
 We require you to provide any information we reasonably request for the purposes of your application, otherwise we cannot assess your application with a view to making an offer and putting in place your student contract.

 Article 6(1)(c), which allows us to process personal data when it is necessary to comply with a legal obligation.
 We are legally required to provide some reports and statistics to external agencies, as well as monitoring compliance with laws relating to immigration (e.g. visas) and equality, among other things.

 Article 6(1)(e), which allows us to process personal data where it is necessary to perform a task in the public interest.
-Some internal reporting and monitoring, and research, is carried out as part of our public tasks.
+Some internal reporting and monitoring, and our teaching and research, is carried out as part of our public tasks.